 41. French wine consumption is legendary, with 11.2 billion glasses enjoyed each year.

 42. French writer Marcel Proust holds the record for the longest novel ever written.
 “Remembrance of Things Past” is over 3,000 pages in length.
 It is in 13 volumes and involves thousands of characters.

-43. The current French flag is known as the Tricolor for its blue, white and red stripes.
+43. One of those basic facts about France is that the current French flag is known as the Tricolor for its blue, white and red stripes.
 It was created as part of the French Revolution in 1794.

 44. Ironically, the oldest bridge in Paris is named the “Pont Neuf”, which means “new bridge”.